Right To Buy makes it possible for public sector tenants to purchase their home at a significant discount to market value.

 People frequently asked whether they can take advantage of their parents’ or grandparents’ Right To Buy eligibility by buying their home off them at a great market discount.

-The answer is no. Only the tenant themself is eligible for Right To Buy.
+The answer is no. Only the tenant themselves is eligible for Right To Buy.

 For those who wish to buy their grandparents’ home and then flip it on the open market for a big profit, it’s bad news, too.
 If you sell a property within 5 years of purchasing it with Right To Buy, most or all of the discount must be returned.